Your step by step guide to segmentation success: Part 1

 You should revisit your strategy often to ensure that it is still relevant and accurate.

-Stay tuned for part 2 of our segmentation guide which will be published next week, where we break down the different ways to segment, how to segment and segmentation best practices.
+You can read part 2 of our segmentation guide here where we break down the different ways to segment, how to segment and segmentation best practices.

 If you want someone to help you with your Mailchimp account, whether it's setting it up, reviving it or just keeping it ticking over, don't be shy.